KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 Compass provides some [features](https://compass-style.org/reference/compass/helpers/selectors/) to play with selectors like `nest()`, `append-selector()` or `headings()`.

 Once again, I am not sure if there are a bunch of real life use cases for such functions.
-Let me show you with a demo, maybe you'll be able to find a use case:
+Let me show you with a demo, maybe you’ll be able to find a use case:

 ```scss
 /* nest() */